psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall not support CIBA push mode;
 1. shall support CIBA poll mode;
 1. may support CIBA ping mode;
-1. shall require Backchannel Authentication Endpoint requests to be signed as described in [CIBA] 7.1.1.
+1. shall require Backchannel Authentication Endpoint requests to be signed as described in [CIBA] 7.1.1;
 1. shall require user authentication to an appropriate level for the operations the client will be authorised to perform on behalf of the user;
-1. shall, if it supports the acr claim and the client has requested acr, return an 'acr' claim in the resulting ID token
+1. shall, if it supports the acr claim and the client has requested acr, return an 'acr' claim in the resulting ID token;
-1. shall require the Signed Authentication Request to contain `nbf` and `exp` claims that limit the lifetime of the request to no more than 60 minutes.
+1. shall require the Signed Authentication Request to contain `nbf` and `exp` claims that limit the lifetime of the request to no more than 60 minutes;
-1. may require clients to provide a `request_context` claim as defined in section 5.3 of this profile
+1. may require clients to provide a `request_context` claim as defined in section 5.3 of this profile; and
 1. should not use the login_hint or login_hint_token to convey "intent ids" or any other authorization metadata

 **NOTE:** As per [CIBA], `login_hint`, `login_hint_token` and `id_token_hint` are used only to determine who the user is.
 In scenarios where complex authorization parameters need to be conveyed from the Client to the AS, implementers should consider the "lodging intent" pattern described in [FAPILI].
 The use of parameterized scope values or the use of an additional request parameter are both supported by this specification.
 Examples of both patterns are shown in [FAPILI].